When I'm not busy doing something refined like reading another fine

 little too long and of course, the

-popular Alfie who bears a certain
+Alfie who bears a certain

 resemblance -- intentional I assure